bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     responsible for maintaining this Bugzilla installation.
     The address need not be that of a valid Bugzilla account.

-docs_urlbase
-    The URL that is the common initial leading part of all Bugzilla documentation URLs.
-It may be an absolute URL, or a URL relative to the :param:`urlbase` parameter.
-Leave this empty to suppress links to the documentation. ``%lang%`` will be replaced by user's preferred language (if documentation is available in that language).

 utf8
     Use UTF-8 (Unicode) encoding for all text in Bugzilla.
 Installations where this parameter is set to :paramval:`off` should set it to :paramval:`on` only